michaeljolley/vscode-twitch-themer/README.md

 ## Attribution & Credits

-* Thanks to [Sivamuthu Kumar](https://github.com/ksivamuthu) for the authentication code that we blatantly plagiarized.
+* Thanks to [Sivamuthu Kumar](https://github.com/ksivamuthu) for the authentication code that we blatantly plagiarized from his [VSCode Peacock Twitch Extension](https://github.com/ksivamuthu/vscode-peacock-twitch-client).
 * Thanks to [Brian Clark](https://github.com/clarkio) for his videos on creating VS Code extensions and his [VSCode Twitch Highlighter](https://github.com/clarkio/vscode-twitch-highlighter) extension that really is what brought about the idea for this extension.

 ## Release Notes